-Museum of Contemporary Art Zagreb is a home to more than 5,000 contemporary works and is the biggest and most modern museum in Croatia.
-Art works of many modern painters, architects, and sculptors can be found there, and besides its rich fundus, the museum also houses a library, a multimedia hall, a bookstore, cafe and a restaurant.
+Museum of Contemporary Art Zagreb is home to more than 5,000 contemporary works and is the biggest and most modern museum in Croatia.
+Artworks of many modern painters, architects, and sculptors can be found there, and besides its rich fundus, the museum also houses a library, a multimedia hall, a bookstore, a cafe, and a restaurant.

 The Museum of Contemporary Art is located on Dubrovnik Avenue in Zagreb and is one of the places that reflect both the identity of Zagreb and its open-mindedness to the world.
 From the very beginning, it proved its importance, exhibiting and promoting its work in the company of the world’s most famous museums.
 Nowadays, this magnificent building offers visitors the opportunity to see the artwork of all kinds on display.

 It is situated in a newly finished building, which was opened in 2009.
 On all of three floors of this 14,600 m2 museum, out of which 3,500 m2 is reserved for the permanent exhibit and around 1,500 m2 is designated for occasional exhibitions, you can find many beautiful and thought-provoking exhibits, solo or in a thematic group, from various Croatian and international artists.
 You will discover beautiful permanent exhibitions of works dating 1950 to the present and temporary exhibitions with works of Croatian and international artists.